gaoding-inc/ci-task-runner/README.md

 ### Mutiprocess Parallel Tasks

-If there is no dependency between tasks, you can open mutiprocess to run the task, so that you can take full advantage of multi-core CPU to speed up the operation.
+If tasks have no dependencies in each other, it can open mutiprocess run task, then take full advantage of multi-core CPU accelerating running.

 Tasks outside task name is serial run, if array will parallel running: